Use a plug-in

 }

-For the protection of plug-ins, the custom components provided by plug-ins are limited in their use:
+In order to protect the plug-in, the custom components provided by the plug-ins are limited in their use:

 # page

-The plugin's page Mini Program base library version 2.1.0 Start supporting.
+The plugin's page is supported from Weixin Mini Program base library version {% version ('2.1.0')%}.

 Code example: